gatling/frontline-doc/content/reference/current/installation/ansible/index.md

 Type in `./installer.sh` and wait for the installation to end.

 The script will ask for a sudo password.
-On Amazon Linux 1/2, the default user (`ec2-user`) is able to sudo without any password, so you can just type in `<Enter>` twice.
+On Amazon Linux 1 and 2, the default user `ec2-user` is able to sudo without any password, so you can just type in `<Enter>` twice.

 The script is idempotent.
 It means you can run it multiple times without compromising your previous installation.
 It also means you can start over a previous failed run and continue on.